Cervical Spondylosis Exercises: Relief and Strengthening Tips

 cervical spondylosis definition

-Cervical spondylosis is the degeneration of the cervical discs and joints.
+Cervical spondylosis refers to the degeneration of the cervical discs and joints.
 It may be due to a variety of factors, including ageing, injury, or repetitive strain.
-Symptoms may include neck pain, stiffness, headaches, and discomfort radiating to the shoulders or arms.
+As a result, symptoms may include neck pain, stiffness, headaches, and discomfort that can radiate to the shoulders or arms.

 Though cervical spondylosis itself has no cure, effective management can result in considerable relief with physiotherapy exercises for cervical spondylosis.